NA-varez/Solar_Phone_Charger/README.md

 <!-- USAGE EXAMPLES -->
 ## How it Works
 The DC-DC Buck Converter uses an LTC1624 200kHz fixed-frequency switching controller.
 Input is taken from a provided small solar panel and connected via banana plugs.
-Filtered with input capacitors, power flows through an RSENSE resistor that sets the max output current adn then to the Drain of a MOSFET.
+Filtered with input capacitors, power flows through an RSENSE resistor that sets the max output current and then to the Drain of a MOSFET.
 Power flows through the switch and Schottky Diode through the inductor and output to a USB-A connection after some filtering capacitors.

 <!-- ABOUT THE PROJECT -->
 ## Project Pictures!